Graduate Theological Union

 - M.Div. or M.A. degree in Theology, Religion, or a closely related field

-- What are your specific goals for pursuing a doctorate?
+- What are the specific goals for pursuing a doctorate degree?

-- How do your goals and interests fit with the GTU Areas of Study?
+- How do the applicant's goals and interests fit with the GTU Areas of Study?

 Determine the appropriate Area of Study

-A critical factor for the faculty making the admissions decision is the “fit” between the student and the Area to which s/he is applying.
-“Fit” has to do with whether or not the specific program of study you have described matches well with our programs and our faculty resources.
-This means the Statement of Academic Purpose submitted as part of your application deserves special attention to its clarity, its focus, its demonstration of building on prior background, and its demonstration of a good match with the program.
+A critical factor for the faculty making the admissions decision is the “fit” between the applicant and the Area to which s/he is applying.
+“Fit” has to do with whether or not the specific program of study the applicant described matches with the programs and faculty resources at the GTU.
+This means that the Statement of Academic Purpose submitted as part of the application deserves special attention in terms of clarity, focus, demonstration of building on prior background, and demonstration of a good match with the program.